computer-lab/computerlab.io/source/_posts/how-to-help-a-stringfoot-pigeon.md

 Scattering some food will attract the birds to you so you can inspect their feet, and will also build trust.
-Often there will be multiple birds in the flock with foot problems--identify which are the most in need, and what their personalities are like.
+Often there will be multiple birds in the flock with foot problems: identify which are the most in need, and what their personalities are like.
 Some birds are trusting, and will eagerly eat from your hand and allow you to handle them.
-(Most pigeons aren’t truly wild, they’re “feral” descendants of domestic animals, kind of like stray cats.)
+(Most pigeons aren't truly wild, they’re the “feral” descendants of domestic animals, kind of like stray cats).
 Other birds might be more wary.
 Some birds with bad stringfoot will pitifully drag themselves close to you using their wings, while others will stay at the edge of the flock, as far away from you as possible.

 If you see a stringfoot bird near your home or workplace, you don’t need to catch and treat it immediately.
 Pigeons are homebodies, and will typically forage in a small area near their roost.
 You can build a relationship with the bird over time and catch it more easily.

 ### Step Three: Set Up the Catch

 The best time to catch a pigeon is early in the morning, when the flock is hungry.
 By the time evening rolls around, most pigeons have filled their crops and won't risk getting within arm’s reach to eat seeds you've set out.
 This is especially true in summer.

 But in the morning or during the depths of winter, hungry pigeons will climb